csalzano/power-boost-for-gravity-forms/readme.txt

 9. Screenshot of the dashboard.
 The Gravity Forms widget says, "Cached with max age 360 minutes."

 == Changelog ==

+= 3.1.6 =
+* [Fixed] Fixes a bug where field IDs are shown in the form editor's Compact View.
+This view already has a switch to show or hide field IDs.

 = 3.1.5 =
 * [Fixed] Prevents field ID prefixes from being added near field names more than once while editing entries.